 Almost 20 million more people have gained full-time employment from the start of 1991 till present, according to annual job growth statistics from Statista.

 There were only 98.67 million people who were employed on a full-time basis by 1990, and that number gained an increase of 18 million as of 2013.
 The recession, however, slowed down the progress, causing a small increase of 2 million in six years.

-Unfortunately, such a performance was hard to replicate in 2018.
-In fact, the unemployment rate dipped to 4.1% this year.
+We’re yet to see if such performances will be hard to replicate in 2020.
+In fact, the unemployment rate dipped to 3.6% this year.

 Let’s check now which administration was the most successful in the new Millennium when it comes to creating new job vacancies.

 Which President Created the Most Jobs in the New Millennium?

 Bill Clinton’s 8-year presidency (1993-2001) was by far the biggest job creation era in US history.
 With 18.6 million jobs in eight years, America averaged around 2.3 million jobs a year.
 However, that has been hard to replicate by subsequent presidents — George Bush, Barack Obama, and Donald Trump.

 Bush could only muster about 31% of Clinton’s feat with just 5.8 million new job opportunities.
 On the other hand, coming in after the recession, Obama job creation stats show that he improved on Bush’s record, taking it to 8.9 million in eight years.